smartdevicelink/sdl_evolution/proposals/nnnn-atf-selenium-support.md

 driver.get(GENERIC_HMI_LOCATION)
 ```

-This application will stay running until the end of the test when ATF will shutdown the process.
-To close the browser the selenium driver calls:
+This application will stay running until the end of the test when ATF will shut down the process.
+To close the browser the Selenium driver calls:

 ```
 driver.close()
 ```

-#### Web Driver Actions
+#### WebDriver Actions

 Selenium is capable of finding elements on a page and interacting with them.